Horse Dies After Walking Through Electrified Water In Lake View Terrace

 The boy’s father and his horse were also not hurt.

 The fire had caused a power outage to about 1,000 Department of Water & Power customers.
-It’s cause is under investigation.
+Its cause is under investigation.

 (© Copyright 2018 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)